Employee of the Month

 Parents Need to Know

-Parents need to know that this movie -- which kids will want to see thanks to stars Dane Cook and Jessica Simpson -- is predictably rife with potty humor, foul-mouthed characters, sexual innuendo, and not-so-subtle racism and sexism -- which means kids will think it's a hoot.
+Parents need to know that this movie -- which stars Dane Cook and Jessica Simpson -- is predictably rife with potty humor, foul-mouthed characters, sexual innuendo, and not-so-subtle racism and sexism -- which means kids will think it's a hoot.
 An African-American character is a dim-witted, gentle giant, while an Asian character willingly does favors for sweet treats.
 And let's not forget Hispanic nimrod Jorge with his vapid stare -- apparently Efren Ramirez (Pedro in Napoleon Dynamite) isn't too concerned about being typecast.
 In one scene, Jorge pulls a knife, and Vince says to him, "I thought you were Mexican, not Puerto Rican!"
 What century is this, again?

 What's the story?